 Type of Work

-The type of work you plan to do affects your premium.
-Casual hospitality, office, and retail work is typically covered as standard.
-Manual labour, construction, farm work, and physically demanding roles may require additional cover or attract a higher premium.
+The type of work you plan to do affects your premium and cover options.
+Casual hospitality, office temping, and retail are typically covered as standard.
+Farm work, construction, labouring, and physically demanding roles may require additional cover or attract a higher premium.

 💊